trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

 ## Column masking

 Column masking allows Trino to mask out/obscure the data in some columns for specific users, without outright denying access.
-This plugin supports fetching column masks from OPA.
+The plugin supports fetching column masks from OPA.

 For these policies to be enabled, make sure to set